1219 Nokomis St.

 13148 Spruce Hill Park Rd NE, Miltona

-The Spruce Hill Lutheran Church began as a log structure built in 1881.
-It had seats of wooden planks set on stumps, its pulpit an upright log.
+The Historic Spruce Hill Lutheran Church began as a log structure built in 1881.
+It had seats of wooden planks set on stumps and its pulpit an upright log.
 The need for a larger church became evident and the present building was completed in 1902.
-In 1913 a horse barn was added.
+A horse barn was added in 1913.
+To see the inside of the church, call The Douglas County Historical Society for arrangements.

 Kensington Runestone Park